 Faced by 15,000 Japanese, the British-Indian troops held a tight defensive perimeter centred on Garrison Hill.
-Between 5 and 18 April Kohima saw some of the bitterest close-quarter fighting of the war.
+Between 5 and 18 April, Kohima saw some of the bitterest close-quarter fighting of the war.

 In one sector, only the width of the town’s tennis court separated the two sides.
-When on 18 April the relief forces of the British 2nd Division arrived, Richards’s defensive perimeter was reduced to a shell-shattered area only 350 metres square.
+When, on 18 April, the relief forces of the British 2nd Division arrived, Richards’s defensive perimeter was reduced to a shell-shattered area only 350 metres square.

 Mutaguchi had underestimated his enemy’s defensive skills.
-Likewise he misjudged the Allies’ ability to bring up reinforcements.
+Likewise, he misjudged the Allies’ ability to bring up reinforcements.

-Despite the arrival of the reinforcements, the battle continued to rage around Kohima until mid-May when Sato’s division began to withdraw.
-Stopford's men, assisted by 2nd Division, then cleared the road to Imphal and on 22 June they linked up with 4th Corps.

-The latter had been under siege since 5 April.
+Despite the arrival of the reinforcements, the battle continued to rage around Kohima until mid-May, when Sato’s division began to withdraw.
+Stopford's men, assisted by 2nd Division, then cleared the road to Imphal.
+On 22 June, they linked up with 4th Corps, which had been under siege since 5 April.

-The Japanese made several attacks against Imphal’s defensive perimeter, particularly on the Nungshigum heights and in the Palel area, but the 5th, 17th, 20th and 23rd Indian Divisions held firm.
+The Japanese made several attacks against Imphal’s defensive perimeter, particularly on the Nungshigum heights and in the Palel area.
+But the 5th, 17th, 20th and 23rd Indian Divisions held firm.

 ‘The fighting all around its circumference was continuous, fierce, and often confused as each side manoeuvred to outwit and kill.
 There was always a Japanese thrust somewhere that had to be met and destroyed.
 Yet, the fighting did follow a pattern.
 The main encounters were on the spokes of the wheel, because it was only along these that guns, tanks, and vehicles could move.’